defano/wyldcard/README.md

 end choose
 ```

-Additionally, anytime a command is executed in HyperTalk a message of the same name is sent to the current card, providing the same capability for trapping command behavior.
+Anytime a command is executed in HyperTalk a message of the same name is sent to the current card, providing the same capability for trapping command behavior.
 Adding the following script to a card, background or stack prevents the `subtract` command from doing its job:

 ```
 on subtract